 The Neptune Square is a generational transit.
 It happens for all of us between the ages 40-42, for approximately a 2 year passage.
 The Neptune Square introduces itself with a general malaise and fatigue, dis-enchantment if you will, with how things have panned out so far.
 The timing of this makes sense.
 Your thirties are a busy time spent striving to make goals and livelihoods happen.
 Most of us are building a career, relationship and family and all of this takes so much energy, energy we can senselessly spend, and often without stopping to pause or self-introspection, because we do have the energy and determination to forge ahead.

-I’ve got a chronic illness, which is terrifying in its own right but because its my Neptune Square I’m wondering if I’ve lost the better part of my health forever.
-Neptune always creates heightened sense impressions and anxieties– like the moon but on steroids.
+I’ve got a chronic illness, too, which is terrifying in its own right but because its occurring during my Neptune Square I’m wondering if I’ve lost the better part of my health forever.
+Neptune always creates heightened sense impressions and anxieties– like the Moon, but on steroids.
 I fear fading away, disappearing from society altogether, becoming one of society’s “invisible ones,” which Neptune also charges.
-Neptune rules my Sixth House of Health, this fear is not entirely irrational, but it is tinged with the heightened emotionalism, loss and grief of Neptune.
+Neptune rules my sixth house of health, so this fear is not entirely irrational, but it is tinged with the heightened emotionalism, loss and grief of Neptune.

 Do we need more relaxation, healing and bliss?
 Another friend, during her Neptune transit, after a period of feeling rudder-less and directionless, gravitated toward a spiritual manifestation practice.
 Using Martha Beck’s book, Finding Your Own North Star, she was instructed to write down ten dream activities if money (and salary) were no object.
 She was then instructed to take one easy action toward “Getting paid to have spa treatments,” one of hers.
 As one synchronicity led to another, before she knew it, spa owners of prestigious spas were contacting her with free treatments in exchange for a review of their services on her new spa review blog.
-She is a Virgo with Natal Neptune in the Second House.
+She is a Virgo with Natal Neptune in the second house, North Node in Pisces.

 To that end, Neptune, is the planet of consciousness and perhaps this is where we finally get the answers we seek.
-The answers we look for in books, from astrologers and psychics, often prove as elusive as our own self-perception.
-The fact of the matter is, we are not yet who we are to become, just as the seed doesn’t know whether it will grow into a tree or a flower, we will probably not understand what our Neptune Square has delivered into our life until our consciousness has flowered enough to contain that understanding.
+The answers we look for in books, from astrologers and psychics, often prove elusive.
+The fact of the matter is, we are not yet who we are to become.
+Just as the seed doesn’t know whether it will grow into a tree or a flower, we will probably not understand what our Neptune Square has delivered until our consciousness has flowered enough to contain that understanding.
 Till then, we can align our intention for vision with Neptune’s desire to enlighten us.
-Then we can wait and see.
+Then wait and see.